Invasive Plants

 Common Mullein (Verbascum thapsus)

-When: Late May – early July
+When: Late May – August

 Common Mullein (Verbascum thapsus) Photo by Eric Howe